COP27: Ukraine's Zelenskiy says climate policy impossible without peace | Science-Environment

 "This Russian war has brought about an energy crisis that has forced dozens of countries to resume coal-fired power generation in order to lower energy prices for their people ... to lower prices that are shockingly rising due to deliberate Russian actions." "(It) brought an acute food crisis to the world, which hit worst those suffering the existing manifestations of climate change ... the Russian war destroyed 5 million acres of forests in Ukraine in less than six months," Zelenskiy said.

-Ukraine this year is hosting an exhibition space for the first time at a U.N. climate conference.
-But unlike the other booths at the COP27 festooned in colorful logos, flags and greenery, Ukraine's stood out for its bleakness - covered in gravely grey and black to symbolize the war at home.
-Zelenskiy, who wore a trademark green T-shirt and faced the video camera from behind a desk, criticised world leaders for paying lip service to climate change without delivering real change.
+Ukraine is hosting an exhibition space this year for the first time at a U.N. climate conference in Sharm el-Sheikh, Egypt.
+But unlike the other booths at COP27 that are festooned in colorful logos, flags and greenery, Ukraine's stood out for its bleakness - covered in gravely grey to symbolize the war at home.
+In his video appearance, Zelenskiy wore a trademark green T-shirt and faced the video camera from behind a desk.
+He criticised world leaders for paying lip service to climate change without delivering real change.
 He did not name individual states.

 "There are still many for whom climate change is just rhetoric or marketing ... but not real action," he said.
 "They are the ones who hamper the implementation of climate goals, they are the ones in their offices who make fun of those who fight to save life on the planet, although in public they seem to support the work for the sake of nature."